doublesmokedbaconandpie/Personal-Webnovel-Ranking-List/README.md

 This application is meant to be a locally run website that allows for easy tracking of translated webnovels that you are currently reading.
 For most users, [novelupdates.com](https://www.novelupdates.com) is enough, but NovelUpdates can be lacking in functionality for webnovel enthusiats.

+As of right now, this is implemented as a locally hosted website, which can be clunky.
+There are plans to eventually migrate this to a separate application.

 ## Features
 Features include but are not limited to:
 * 1-10 rating system instead of 5 stars